pdrMottaS/Learning-C-Cpp/README.md

 # Hello, this is my C/C++ knowledge repository

+<p align="justify">This repository have some short exercisess that I use to learn some concepts and technologies</p>

 ### Running the code

 <p align="justify">First of all, you need a C/C++ compiler, in the examples I am using gcc.</p>